gcruzsolano/prep/teachers/README.md

 individual Raspberry Pi computers, personal Linux laptops, virtual machines, or a remote virtual host such as [Digital Ocean](http://digitalocean.com).

+## Other

+Prep is an adjustment period.
+Students become acclimated to the school, surroundings, students and instructors.
+Be very aware of this adjustment and take care to ensure the first impression is a good one and not frustration.
+There is a real danger of scaring students away from programming if they are pushed too hard or not allowed a fair amount of *digital recess* to offset the programming work they do.

+Maintain a high aesthetic appeal in the classroom.
+The enticements of the fun environment will keep students associating positive feelings and experiences with their coding and peers.
+At SkilStak™ we strive to make every classroom feel like a miniature Google-meets-MIT environment full of visual appeal and cool gadgets they can eventually make as they continue their learning.

 ## Next